BenMacKenzie/feature_store_utils/README.md

 11. Fix feature store feature gen observation dates.
 Align with grain of feature, e.g., if grain is monthly make sure feature store contains an observation on first of month.

+# notes on testing:
+I think https://docs.databricks.com/en/dev-tools/databricks-connect/python/testing.html  needs to be updated to indicate that db-connect only works with pytest if you are using the default profile.
+It does not work with other profiles.

+Also there is no connection between the configuration (profile, auth, cluster) in the Databricks 'panel' and pytest...so you need to explicitly specify the cluster you want to use as well.

+Tests run correctly individualy but fail if I run them all at once.
+Possibly due to reuse of renewal_eol table.